ironhack-labs/lab-typescript-weather-app/README.md

 - Clone this repo
 - Open the project folder in VSCode

-Then, run the following commands in your terminal:
+Then, run these commands in your terminal:
 - `npm install` (this will install all the dependencies)
 - `npm run dev`

-Finally, open the url [http://localhost:5173](http://localhost:5173).
-You will see a page with a form (the functionality for the form is not working yet, that's what we will implement during this lab).
+Finally, open the URL [http://localhost:5173](http://localhost:5173) in your browser.
+You should see a page with a form (the functionality for the form is not working yet, that's what we will implement during this lab :wink:).

 <br>